0xhatsume/vscodethemes/README.md

-# vscodethemes
+# VS Code Themes
-My VScode Themes
+My VScode Themes for Private use and tinkering.
+Refer to subfolder readme.mds for installation instructions.